CryptoPascal31/marmalade/migration.md

 We also introduce `escrow` accounts in the policy manager, which are for tokens that use `fungible-quote-policy`.
 We let multiple policies to access the fungible quote, and escrow account to be used for paying a portion of the fungible to other policies that request it, i.e.) `royalty-policy`.

-### Manifests to Offchain URI
+### Onchain manifest to offchain URI

 In marmalade v1, we expected manifests in a data format specified by `kip.token-manifest.manifest` schema.
 Although this allowed easy storage of customized data for projects, it was impossible to build a standard around it.

 In V2, to provide marmalade tools, and marketplaces that standardizes the way of looking up token data, we are requesting `uri` in tokens.
-This `uri` will be expected to host a json object that follows the schema defined [here](./README.md#json-schema).
+This `uri` will be expected to host a json object that follows the schema defined [here](./README.md#off-chain-schema).
 We recommend storing data on IPFS for decentralized and available storage, but projects can decide depending on project needs.

 Here are some guides to using IPFS:

 - [Marmalade guide to storing file on IPFS](https://docs.kadena.io/build/guides/marmalade-tutorial#interplanetary-storage-saving)
 - [Best Practices for Storing NFT Data Using IPFS](https://docs.ipfs.tech/how-to/best-practices-for-nft-data/#best-practices-for-storing-nft-data-using-ipfs)

-### Migration of minted token from v1

-TODO - upgrade policy, burn v1 and mint v2

-## Using Onchain with V2
+#### Using Onchain with V2

 With the transition to V2, we do not require using onchain-manifests.
-HHowever, for projects wishing to continue using onchain-manifests similar to V1, they can do so by adding `onchain-manifest-policy-v1` to the `immutable-policies` field.
+However, for projects wishing to continue using onchain-manifests similar to V1, they can do so by adding `onchain-manifest-policy-v1` to the `immutable-policies` field.
 This policy accepts the `kip.token-manifest` schema, which aligns with the schema used in V1.

 The manifests stored with `onchain-manifest-policy-v1` will be upgradable, hence it will require a guard to manage the upgrades.
 If the projects don't desire upgradable manifests, they can simple register a failing guard as the manifest guard.